mapeditor/tiled/docs/manual/using-templates.rst

 If a property of a template instance is changed, it will be internally marked as an overridden property and won't be changed when the template changes.

-Detaching template instances
+Detaching Template Instances
 ----------------------------

-Detaching template instance will disconnect it from the base template, so any further edits to the template will not affect the detached instance.
+Detaching a template instance will disconnect it from the base template, so any further edits to the template will not affect the detached instance.

-To detach an instance, right click on it and select detach.
+To detach an instance, right click on it and select *Detach*.

 Future Extensions
 -----------------